satwikkansal/wtfpython/README.md

 ([1, 2], [3, 4], [5, 6, 1000, 99, 999])
 ```

-#### 💡 Explaination:
+#### 💡 Explanation:

 * Quoting from https://docs.python.org/2/reference/datamodel.html

     > Immutable sequences
         An object of an immutable sequence type cannot change once it is created.
-(If the object contains references to other objects, these other objects may be mutable and may be changed; however, the collection of objects directly referenced by an immutable object cannot change.)
+(If the object contains references to other objects, these other objects may be mutable and may be modified; however, the collection of objects directly referenced by an immutable object cannot change.)

 * `+=` operator changes the list in-place.
 The item assignment doesn't work, but when the exception occurs, the item has already been changed in place.